 Somehow Iditarod is around the corner.
 I’m profoundly, wildly grateful I’m not there.
 And I’m deeply sad about it too.

 I want to be there next year.
 It’s all I want.
-Even as all of the pressures, all of the stuff that just keeps raining down, and all of the darn anxiety are intrinsically tied to it, part and parcel.
+Even as all of the pressures, all of the stuff that just keeps raining down, and all of the damn anxiety are intrinsically tied to it, part and parcel.
 I don’t care.
 It’s what I love.
 I will be on the trail again.

 Maybe sometimes onward isn’t rest or movement at all: it’s just re-affirming that it’s what you want, what you must be.
 Who you are.